Flu Clinics for 2019/2020 season

 SMS APPOINTMENT REMINDERS

-We use SMS text messaging to remind people of booked appointments but need your up to date mobile number to provide this service to you.
+We use SMS text messaging to remind people of booked appointments, query prescriptions and for health promotion but need your up to date mobile number to provide these services to you.
 As this is an internet service, we recommend that it should be used alongside your existing diary/appointment management, as it may occasionally be subject to "down time".
+There is now an "APP" associated with this service for smart devise users.

 Please remember to tell us if you change your mobile number (or object to receiving reminders).